Air Force Association South Australian Division Incorporated

 RAAF History and Heritage

-The Air Museum Mildura
+The Air Museum Mildura.

-Memorabilia displays at Central Reserve and Elizabeth Salisbury Branches
+Memorabilia displays at Central Reserve and Elizabeth Salisbury Branches.

-Providing financial assistance to Aviation Museum for the restoration of a Fairy Battle Aircraft (ongoing)
+Providing financial assistance to Aviation Museum for the restoration of a Fairy Battle Aircraft (ongoing).

-Provide financial aid to local Air Cadet Squadrons for the purchase of a motorised glider to introduce cadets to flying.
+Local Air Cadet Squadrons for the purchase of a motorised glider to introduce cadets to flying.

-Provide financial aid to enable cadets to participate in the Duke Of Edinburgh Scholarship and other aid as requested.
+Enable cadets to participate in the Duke Of Edinburgh Scholarship and other aid as requested.
 This activity has been supported by the Elizabeth/Salisbury Branch in particular.